 Buenos Aires

-I spent my last few days in Argentina in Buenos Aires, one of the largest cities in South America in the San Telmo District.
-I chose this District because I heard it was Bohemian and had a more relaxed feel to it and there was open street tango dancing at night and the locals would come out and tango to live music.
-This is exactly what I found when there and I loved it.
-I rented out a cheap apartment for a few nights and used that as a base to explore the area.
+I spent my last few days in Argentina in Buenos Aires, one of the largest cities in South America, staying in the San Telmo district.
+I chose this area because I had heard it had a bohemian, laid-back atmosphere and was famous for its open-air tango dancing at night.
+That’s exactly what I found—locals gathering in the streets, dancing to live music under the glow of streetlights.
+The energy was infectious, and I loved every moment of it.

 Live music